Zint: Manual

 my_symbol->symbology = BARCODE_EANX;

-All of the EAN symbols include check digits which is added by Zint.
+All of the EAN symbols include check digits which are added by Zint.

 6.1.4.2 SBN, ISBN and ISBN-13

 EAN-13 symbols (also known as Bookland EAN-13) can also be produced from 9-digit SBN, 10-digit ISBN or 13-digit ISBN-13 data.
 The relevant check digit needs to be present in the input data and will be verified before the symbol is generated.
-In addition EAN-2 and EAN-5 add-on symbols can be added using the + symbol as with UPC symbols, and the gap set with --addongap= (option_2) to between 7 (default) and 12.
+In addition EAN-2 and EAN-5 add-on symbols can be added using the + character as with UPC symbols, and there are options to adjust the add-on gap and the descent height of guard bars - see 6.1.3.2 UPC Version E.

 6.1.5 Plessey

 Also known as Plessey Code, this symbology was developed by the Plessey Company Ltd. in the UK.
-The symbol can encode any length data consisting of digits (0-9) or letters A-F and includes a CRC check digit.
+The symbol can encode data consisting of digits (0-9) or letters A-F up to a maximum of 65 characters and includes a CRC check digit.

-Based on Plessey and developed by MSE Data Corporation, MSI Plessey is available with a range of check digit options available by setting option_2 or by using the --ver= switch.
-Any length numeric (digits 0-9) input can be encoded.
+Based on Plessey and developed by MSE Data Corporation, MSI Plessey has a range of check digit options that are selectable by setting --vers (API option_2).
+Numeric (digits 0-9) input can be encoded, up to a maximum of 65 digits.
 The table below shows the options available:

 ---|---|